-- 133 The same ICTY sentence, when examining the facts, establishes what are the elements of the crime common to both the deportation and the transfer of population.
-The two elements are - a) the unlawfulness of the transfer - b) the compulsory nature of the transfer. - 134 The requisite of the "unlawfulness of the transfer" refers to the fact that not every transfer of population can be considered illegal.
-As already mentioned, Article 49 of the Fourth Geneva Convention and Article 17 of Protocol II allow total or partial evacuation of the population "if the security of the population or imperative military reasons so demand".
-Therefore the Panel, when facing a deportation or a forcible transfer of population must assess if the motif of the transfer was to protect the population or there was an imperative military reason. - 135 The element of the "compulsory nature of the transfer" implies the need for the Panel to determine whether the population was obliged to move or not.
-It is important to bear in mind that, as explained by the Preparatory Commission for the International Criminal Court, the term 'forcibly' is not restricted to physical force, but may include threat of force or coercion, such as that caused by fear of violence, duress, detention, psychological oppression or abuse of power against such person or persons or another person, or by taking advantage of a coercive environment. - 136 It is worth noticing that the definition of Deportation or Forcible Transfer of population used in the UNTAET Regulation 2000/15 is the same contained in the Statute of the International Criminal Court (the ICTY and ICTR Statutes did not contain such a definition). - 137 It has been shown in the present case that the transfer of the population was unlawful and that the population was obliged to move.
-The population did not move voluntarily. - 138 Since East Timor became independent on 28th November 1975 according to the Preamble and Sect.
-1.2 Timorese Constitution, that
+- 101 The same ICTY judgement, when examining the facts, establishes what are the elements of the crime common to both deportation and transfer of population.
+The two elements are; a) the unlawfulness of the transfer, b) the compulsory nature of the transfer. - 102 The requisite of "unlawfulness of the transfer" refers to the fact that not every transfer of population can be considered illegal.
+As already mentioned, Article 49 of the Fourth Geneva Convention and Article 17 of Protocol II allows total or partial evacuation of the population "if the security of the population or imperative military reasons so demand".
+Therefore the Panel must assess if the motif of the transfer was to protect the population or there was an imperative military reason. - 103 The element of the "compulsory nature of the transfer" implies the need for the Panel to determine whether the population was obliged to move or not.
+It is important to bear in mind that, as explained by the Preparatory Commission for the International Criminal Court, the term 'forcibly' is not restricted to physical force, but may include threat of force or coercion, such as that caused by fear of violence, duress, detention, psychological oppression or abuse of power against such person or persons or another person, or by taking advantage of a coercive environment12. - 104 It is worth noting that the definition of Deportation or Forcible Transfer of population used in U. R. 2000/15 is the same, as contained in the Statute of the International Criminal Court (the ICTY and ICTR Statutes did not contain such a definition).

-&lt;sup>13 Report of the Preparatory Commission for the International Criminal Court, Finalised Draft Text of the Elements of the Crimes, UN Doc.
+12 Report of the Preparatory Commission for the International Criminal Court, Finalised Draft Text of the Elements of the Crimes, UN Doc.
 PCNICC/2000/INF/3/Add.2, 6 July 2000, p.
 11.

-- part of the population which was transferred to Indonesia was moved to a different country and therefore suffered Deportation. - 139 Both accused persons in their guilty plea admitted the alleged facts regarding the charges of Deportation or Forcible Transfer.
+- 105 It has been shown in the present case that the transfer of the population was unlawful, and that the population was obliged to move, and that no reasons were given by the Defense or are apparent to the Court, why the security of the population or imperative military reasons so demanded. - The accused in his guilty plea admitted the alleged facts regarding the charges of Deportation or Forcible Transfer.
 Since an accused person can only plead guilty to alleged facts but not to legal evaluations (which can be done only by the Court), it was for the Court to assess whether the admitted facts constituted the crime of Deportation or Forcible Transfer.
-Since part of the population was transferred from their native villages to Betano, and had to stay there for a whole week, during which it was unclear whether they would be deported to Indonesia (like another part of the population deported directly by lorries), the Court decided that this constituted Forcible Transfer of population as Crime Against Humanity.
+Since part of the population was transferred from their native villages to Betano, and had to stay there for a whole week, during which it was unclear whether they would be deported to Indonesia (like another part of the population deported directly by lorries), the Court is of the opinion that this constituted Forcible Transfer of population as a Crime Against Humanity.